softworkz/embyuserwiki/Cinema-Mode.md

 ## Local Trailers

 If your movie folders contain local trailers, enabling this option will allow these trailers to be used within cinema mode.
+See [trailers](Trailers) for more information.

 ![](images/server/cinemamode2.png)